Rosenshine's principles of instruction: a classroom guide on the theory and practice for teachers and educational leaders.

 Weekly and monthly reviews allow students to make connections between new and old information, improving their understanding of a concept.
 Setting weekly homework tasks, doing a quiz every month and asking students to complete a monthly reflection, are all effective classroom strategies.

 Final thoughts on Rosenshine's Principals of Instruction

-Rosenshine’s principles are based on Evidence-Informed Teaching that supports their usefulness.
-Steven and Rosenshine's Principles (1986) help teacher performance by applying the most effective practice of teaching when the main goal is to master a key skill or body of knowledge using clearly defined stages, which the students apply later.
-Therefore, each or some of the above educational strategies may not be beneficial in certain situations, for instance, if someone is trying to find a unique, creative solution to a problem.
+Rosenshine’s principles are based on Evidence-Informed Teaching that supports their efficacy.
+Steven and Rosenshine's Principles (1986) advance teacher performance by applying the most effective practice of teaching when the main goal is to master a key skill or body of knowledge using clearly defined stages, which the students apply later.
+Some of the above educational strategies may not be beneficial in certain situations, for instance, if someone is trying to find a unique, creative solution to a problem.
 For this reason, as with any academic strategy, it is up to the professional judgement of the instructor to agree on how and when to use these strategies within their classroom practice.
 As with all new classroom concepts, teachers will need opportunities for deliberate practice.
 Simply providing teaching books in the classroom is not sufficient for whole school change.
 Educators need opportunities to develop a theory of action and then put this into practice.
 As an educational idea, the principles have really developed a lot of traction in British schools over the last two years.
 Their simplicity enables teachers to develop a strong understanding of instructional practices.

 Are you concerned about classroom passivity?
 Are your pupils engaged in their work?
 Use this free tool to assess how your classrooms are functioning.